Happy Birthday, Canada: 10 Shots That Celebrate the True North Strong and Free

 The Red Serge

 Jay Tarabocchia of Thunder Bay, Ontario, snapped this great photo of the all-terrain Ice Explorer at the Columbia Icefield Discovery Centre in Jasper, Alberta.
-The amazing Athabasca Glacier is pictured in the background—it’s one of seven must-see attractions on your next trip to Banff.
+The amazing Athabasca Glacier is pictured in the background—taking a tour of this awe-inspiring natural wonder is one of the essential things to do in Banff.

 A Good Day to Ride

-Sydney Pedersen of Milestone, Saskatchewan, snapped this great photo and wrote, “This is one of my favourite photos.
+Sydney Pedersen of Milestone, Saskatchewan, snapped this great shot and wrote, “This is one of my favourite photos.
 I took it during a late summer trail ride in Waterton Lakes National Park.
 That’s my mom, Tracy, in the red jacket.”
-Don’t miss this stunning gallery of Saskatchewan landscapes.
+Explore 50 more gorgeous parks across Canada.

 Norma Keith of Baltimore, Ontario, writes,” While visiting Ottawa last July, I was lucky enough to see the Changing of the Guard on Parliament Hill.
 I felt very proud to see our men and women of the Armed Forces, dressed in their red tunics and black busbies, marching in precision.
 The fact that they serve and protect our land gave me such a feeling of security—it was an amazing day.”
 Here are the 10 places in Canada every Canadian should visit.